11:00 a.m.–12:00 p.m.

 The UO Women in Economics Club (WiE) was established in 2023 to support and meet the unique needs of women and gender-diverse individuals in the male-dominated economics field.
 WiE strives to build community, empower, and increase participation in economics through academic and social events.
 The club hosts guest speakers, roundtable discussions, professional development workshops, and more.
 Students undergraduate through PhD are welcome.

-Meetings: Thursdays from 6-7pm in Allen 140.
+Meetings: Every odd week Thursday from 6-7pm in Allen 140.
 Hope to see you there!